 In most essay assignments, you will need to include at least three main points in the body of your essay.
 You can use research to back up your thesis, such as research and statistics on poverty.
 Also, if your teacher allows this approach, some concepts will benefit from your personal experience.
 This allows you to give true-to-life examples of your topic and will keep your reader involved.
-Begin each body paragraph with a general topic statement, and grow more specific with each subsequent sentence.
+Begin each body paragraph with a general topic statement and grow more specific with each subsequent sentence.
 You will conclude each body paragraph by wrapping up the information.
-Throughout the paragraph, make sure the information your provide supports and is connected to your thesis.
+Throughout the paragraph, make sure the information you provide supports and is connected to your thesis.

 Conclude Your Essay

 In the last paragraph, you will conclude your essay by tying together the points you made in the body of your essay.
 Take this opportunity to solidify the connection between your reader and the concept by reiterating the impact of your topic.
 Also, show how your points prove or support your thesis.
 You can make suggestions to your reader in the conclusion, perhaps recommending a certain action the reader may want to take to create changes or improvements.

 - Jack Hollingsworth/Photodisc/Getty Images